2312323123/ERP/README.md

 Everything is created automatically on startup except:

 - .env file variables in project's root directory, you set them yourself
-- db contents in postgres and mongo, they are created as system is used
+- db contents in postgres and mongo db contents, they are created as system is used

 ### Configuring nest.js backend service: